jennielynshapiro/cordova-plugin-filestack/README.md

 ## Notes

-* Currently the iOS implementation only supports appURLScheme and the Android implemntation only supports returnUrl.
+* Currently the iOS implementation only supports appURLScheme and the Android implmentation only supports returnUrl.
 * The iOS implementation does not support filtering mime types.